 When most investors discuss mutual funds, they are often talking about professionally managed investment funds that invest in stocks, commonly in the form of an index.
 Bond funds, in contrast, pool money from investors to purchase bonds, gaining diversification that would otherwise not be possible for the average investor.
 Some bond funds specialize in corporate bonds, others in municipal bonds, still others in junk bonds.
-In fact, the odds are if you want to own a specific type of bond, there is a bond fund that will let you do it with as little as a few hundred, or perhaps even a few thousand, dollars.
+In fact, the odds are if you want to own a specific type of bond, there is a bond fund that will let you do so with as little as a few hundred, or perhaps a few thousand, dollars.

 The Benefits of Investing in Bond Funds

 There are several advantages to investing in bond funds, including the following:

 - Bond funds typically pay higher interest rates than certificates of deposit, money market funds, and bank accounts.

 - Ordinarily, it would be impossible for small investors to put together a diversified bond portfolio because bonds must be purchased in much larger denominations than stocks, in denominations such as $1,000, $5,000, $10,000, $25,000 or more depending upon the issuer.
-It isn't a problem because bond funds trade at smaller share prices, making diversification possible or those with only a few thousand dollars, reducing risk.
+It isn't a problem because bond funds trade at smaller share prices, making diversification possible for those with only a few thousand dollars, reducing risk.